 Since recovery, I have motorbiked from Singapore to Everest Basecamp and Central Asia, embarked on an 8-day fundraising dirtbike ride across South Africa, climbed Mt Kinabalu in Borneo, and won medals in countless cancer survivor dragonboat regattas.
 These activities were possible because of my very supportive hubby (and best bud) who does not believe in “impossible”, and my dragonboat teammates who are breast cancer super "pink warriors".

 My jewellery, my life

-I enjoy working with metal wire, creating wire wrapped designs with crystals and natural stones.
+I enjoy working with gold and silver wire, creating wire intricate designs with crystals and natural stones.
 Sometimes I would be daydreaming and an idea would pop up and I've to get it down on paper right away.
 My designs have evolved over the years, and will continue to do so as with my life.

 When I first designed the Pink Ribbon Necklace for breast cancer awareness, I wanted it to be hand forged from wire.
 In the process of bending, hammering and filing, the metal becomes stronger.
 The ribbon was created slightly asymmetrical, with a bead on one side.
 Like many of us, our bodies have changed, we grow to accept our new form and become stronger in spirit as a result.

 Some of the comments left by my dear customers :

 Ranola represents a new life.
 I like to think that I have changed for the better, and life is indeed good.
 Ranola is about sharing, inspiring and motivating the ones you love.